lnug/website/README.md

 # Contributing

-Please note the HTML files in the root of this repository are generated.

 See ./spec.js to see how the pages are put together.

 If you want to change the templates look in the pages folder.

-Please ensure that any changes you make persist after you run the update command documented below.
+Please ensure that any changes you make persist after you run the update command documented above.

 # Update